bsorrentino/bsorrentino/_draft/SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

 ## Solution Design

-My solution design will consist in **implementing a searchbar as swiftui container** (ie. using a `@viewbuilder`) so we'll define the search bar and also the view where the search result will be applied.
+My solution design consists in **implementing a searchbar as swiftui container** (ie. using a `@viewbuilder`) so we'll define the search bar and also the view where the search result will be applied.

 ```swift
 SearchBar(text: $searchText ) {